Academic Salary Administration

 PTR is not to be used as a disciplinary tool.
 PTR is to be used to recognize scholarly achievement and merit, and must not be used in a punitive way.
 Please consult with the Vice-Provost, Faculty and Academic Life for advice on discipline and performance management if required.

-Faculty members can appeal PTR decisions as outlined in Article 7 of the Memorandum of Agreement.
+Faculty members and librarians may grieve PTR decisions as outlined in Article 7 of the Memorandum of Agreement.

 Special Notes for PTR/Merit

-Faculty on research and study leave should be awarded a merit amount appropriate to their accomplishments and should not simply be awarded the average for the unit.
-The PTR amount is not to be adjusted downwards for full-time staff, despite the fact that they may have been receiving less than full salary while on leave.
-For part-time staff, the amount should be pro-rated to the percentage of FTE that the person normally receives when not on leave.
+Faculty on research and study leave and librarians on research or study leave should be awarded a merit amount appropriate to their accomplishments and should not simply be awarded the average for the unit.
+The PTR amount is not to be adjusted downwards for full-time faculty and librarians, despite the fact that they may have been receiving less than full salary while on leave.
+For part-time faculty and librarians, the amount should be pro-rated to the percentage of FTE that the person normally receives when not on leave.

 Staff on Maternity/Parental/Adoption Leave

-With respect to PTR, the principle of no professional disadvantage should prevail for staff on maternity/parental/adoption leave.
-Calculations for PTR should be based on the faculty member’s work prior to and after the leave, with allowances for a longer-term review to ensure no anomalies occurred.
-The faculty member’s performance prior to the leave may be a good indication of the PTR for the leave period, although in cases where the faculty member was ill or unable to function at full capacity prior to the leave, it may be necessary to extrapolate over a longer period of time
+With respect to PTR, the principle of no professional disadvantage will prevail for faculty and librarians on maternity/parental/adoption leave.
+Calculations for PTR should be based on the faculty member’s and librarian’s work prior to and after the leave, with allowances for a longer-term review to ensure no anomalies occurred.
+The faculty member’s and librarian’s performance prior to the leave may be a good indication of the PTR for the leave period, although in cases where the faculty member or librarian was ill or unable to function at full capacity prior to the leave, it may be necessary to extrapolate over a longer period of time

-Increases for part-time staff should be determined on the basis of their annualized salaries and appropriately pro-rated.
+Increases for part-time faculty and librarians will be determined on the basis of their annualized salaries and appropriately pro-rated.
+PTR committees will be reminded to assess a candidate’s achievement relative to their percentage appointment.

 Do not calculate awards for individuals who are not currently employed by the University.
 Individuals who retire on or before June 30 do not receive an ATB or PTR award for the following July 1.